vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/reference/index.md

 </div>

 ### Tagging
-As `Socket` is a just connectivity, id is not suibtable for handling a specific entity in the real world.
+As a socket is a just connectivity, id is not suibtable for handling a specific entity in the real world.
 For example, when an user signs in using multiple devices, if someone sends a message, it should be delivered to all devices where the user signed in.
 To do that, using id is annoying and error-prone.

 That's why tag is introduced.
 A tag is used to point to a group of sockets like class attribute in HTML.
 Tag set is managed only by server and unknown to client. `tag(String... names)`/`untag(String... names)` attcahes/detaches given names of tags to/from a socket.